AmorQas/Git_Notes/Git_Notes.md

-git status		//check the changes before git diff		//see what changes are made git log			//display the history version
+git status		//check the changes before git diff		//see what changes are made git log			//display the history version git reset --hard HEAD^	//go back to last version;use HEAD~100 to keep go back
 ```